 Hailing from Westport (now Kansas City), Missouri, Behan made his way to California as a young man, working as a freighter and a miner.
 He later joined the California Column and fought with them at Apache Pass near Fort Bowie, Arizona, on July 15, 1862.

-In 1863, he decided to settle in Arizona and first worked at a freighter at Fort Lowell, then at the Cerro Colorado Mine in Pima County, before moving on to the Prescott area, where he worked in various jobs.
-While prospecting along the Verde River, he and about five other men were attacked by Indians, but successfully fought them off on February 28, 1866.
+In 1863, he decided to settle in Arizona and first worked as a freighter at Fort Lowell, then at the Cerro Colorado Mine in Pima County, before moving on to the Prescott area, where he worked in various jobs.
+While prospecting along the Verde River, he and about five other men were attacked by Indians but successfully fought them off on February 28, 1866.

-That same year, he became the under sheriff of John P. Bourke in Yavapai County, Arizona where he gained a reputation as a brave and honest lawmen.
+That same year, he became the undersheriff of John P. Bourke in Yavapai County, Arizona, where he gained a reputation as a brave and honest lawman.

-During this time, he also joined with civilian groups in investigating Indian attacks and married Victoria Zaff in1869.
+During this time, he joined with civilian groups to investigate Indian attacks and married Victoria Zaff in 1869.
 The couple would have two children.

 After the gunfight at the O.K.
-Corral on October 26, 1881, Behan arrested Virgil, Wyatt, and Morgan Earp, as well as Doc Holliday for the murder of Billy Clanton, Tom McLaury and Frank McLaury.
+Corral on October 26, 1881, Behan arrested Virgil, Wyatt, and Morgan Earp and Doc Holliday for the murder of Billy Clanton Tom McLaury, and Frank McLaury.
 However, the judge decided that the Earps and Holliday had been justified in their actions.